HoldenErnest/ListServer/notes.md

 - Worked on Hardlinks, they should be in place.
 Theoretically the hardlinks make it easy and foolproof to use only the lists allowed to you.
 - You can technically have a list named `user.listname` but it wont belong to another user, the server doesnt care who it belongs to when its created, if you try to write to anything pre-existing it checks the metadata, which is always copied when you make a hardlink.
 - 1144(Server) + 1055(Client) = 2199(Total)

+10/26/2024
+- I've been fixing a few client things in between now and then.
+- Added notifications, fixed multiple client bugs (read the commits/todo for my List repo)
+- potential optimization on server, if the user doesnt have the correct Username and Password, IMMEDIATLY close the connection.
+This way we dont waste cpu time reading whatever data they mightve sent with the request.